macaddy2/trucycle-sustainable/src/prd.md

 - **Failed Social Auth**: Fallback to email registration with clear error explanation
 - **Duplicate Accounts**: Prevention and clear messaging about existing accounts
 - **Incomplete Onboarding**: Persistent prompts to complete profile setup
+- **Message Delivery Failures**: Retry mechanisms and offline message queuing
+- **Inappropriate Content**: Reporting mechanisms and content moderation simulation
+- **No Response**: Gentle reminders and alternative contact suggestions
+- **Location Sharing**: Privacy-first approach with clear consent

 ## Reflection
-This authentication system establishes the foundation of trust needed for TruCycle's marketplace.
+This authentication and messaging system establishes the foundation of trust and communication needed for TruCycle's marketplace.
 By focusing on security, simplicity, and clear progress indication, users will feel confident proceeding to use the platform's exchange features.
-The emphasis on verification and location checking reinforces the platform's commitment to safe, local transactions.
+The real-time messaging capability enables safe coordination between users while maintaining privacy.
+The emphasis on verification, location checking, and secure communication reinforces the platform's commitment to safe, local transactions that build community connections around sustainability.